The Zoo of Opers and Dualities: Introduction

 In the 1980s, the study of quantum integrable models led to the discovery of quantum groups.
 Then, in the last decade of the 20th century, another area of modern algebraic geometry, known as enumerative geometry, was enriched by a multitude of new notions and tools with deep connections to modern theoretical physics, such as Gromov-Witten invariants, quantum cohomology, and mirror symmetry.
 The pioneering works of Dubrovin, Kontsevich, and Witten led to the discovery of hidden connections between the theory of classical integrable systems, including original equations of soliton theory, and enumerative invariants.

 In order to understand, on a basic level, what classical and quantum integrable models are, consider a symplectic manifold of dimension $2n$ such that there are $n$ mutually commuting functions (Hamiltonians) under the corresponding Poisson structure.
-The Liouville-Arnold theorem states that the level surface defined by the corresponding Hamiltonians is a Lagrangian subvariety such that its connected components are diffeomorphic to the product of Abelian tori and Euclidean space.
+The Liouville-Arnold theorem states that the level surface defined by the corresponding Hamiltonians is a Lagrangian subvariety such that its connected components are diffeomorphic to the product of abelian tori and Euclidean space.
 The flows of the vector fields corresponding to the Hamiltonians create the \textit{angle} coordinates, which can be paired with \textit{action} coordinates, thereby forming a Darboux coordinate system on the corresponding connected component. `Solving' an integrable model entails finding the corresponding action-angle variables and the corresponding transformation map.
 This can be a complicated problem, particularly when an integrable system is infinite-dimensional, like the KdV system.
 In that particular example, the action-angle variables are related to the spectral data of the Sturm-Liouville operator, and their construction is the goal of the Inverse Scattering Method (ISM).

-In quantum integrable models the Poisson bracket is replaced by the commutator, and the Hamiltonians are replaced by the mutually commuting set of operators in a Hilbert space.
+In quantum integrable models, the Poisson bracket is replaced by the commutator, and the Hamiltonians are replaced by mutually commuting set of operators in a Hilbert space.
 Instead of finding the action-angle variables, the task of interest is the simultaneous diagonalization of these operators.
 In the case of quantum spin chains, the Hilbert space is the tensor product of finite-dimensional modules of the Yangian $Y_{q}(\mathfrak{g})$ or affine quantum group $U_{q}(\widehat{\mathfrak{g}})$ or elliptic quantum group associated to $\mathfrak{g}$, where $\mathfrak{g}$ is a simple Lie algebra.
-For historical reasons, these integrable models are known as XXX, XXZ, and XYZ spin chains.
-One can be considered a limit of another based on the limiting procedure of the corresponding deformed algebraic structure.
+The corresponding integrable models are known as XXX, XXZ, and XYZ spin chains respectively, and the XXX is the limit of the XXZ, which is in turn the limit of the XYZ.
 There is also an important `semiclassical limit', known as the Gaudin model, where the Hilbert space is the tensor product of finite-dimensional representations of $\mathfrak{g}$.